Scroll to top

 Road Safety

-Saudi Arabia has high road traffic accident rates.
+Saudi Arabia has a high road traffic accident rate.
+Speed is a major factor.
 Driving standards differ significantly from Western norms.
+Pre-booked, vetted transport is the appropriate measure.

 Vetted operators with direct experience in Riyadh